Pension transfers explained Advantages of switching pension provider

 Stop trail commission

-When you open a pension account your adviser will often receive an upfront lump sum, followed by annual ‘trail’ commission.
+If you opened up a pension before January 2013 and your adviser was paid by commission, they would often receive an upfront lump sum, followed by annual 'trail' commission.
 This comes out of your pension fund, reducing the value of your pension pot when you reach retirement age.

 Even if you have switched to a new adviser, your former adviser could still be receiving up to 1% of your fund each year.
 Switching provider should cut the trail commission link.